-Cooperative Agencies Resources For Education (C.A.R.E):
+Cooperative Agencies Resources For Education (C.A.R.E)

 The Cooperative Agencies Resources for Education (C.A.R.E.) is a state-funded program which was developed to provide education opportunities for persons receiving TANF benefits.
-CARE is designed to provide support towards student retention and academic success and to assist eligible students in their academic and/or vocation objectives.
-The program provides academic, vocational, and personal counseling; financial assistance, book grants, supplies, access to the CARE library, child care, transportation, tutoring and peer counseling.
-For further qualification information, please call (530) 661-5728.
+C.A.R.E. is designed to provide support for student's retention and academic success, as well as, assist eligible students in their academic and/or vocational objective.
+The program provides counseling, financial assistance, book grants, supplies, transportation, tutoring and peer counseling.
+For further qualifications and information contact the program directly.